 6. Always Be Consistent With Your Communication

-Nothing will break down clear direction in the workplace faster than inconsistency with your messages.
-If you do need to make a change in policy or try a different business strategy, make sure you are clear with the changes and offer an explanation for why they were made.
+Nothing will break down clear direction in the workplace faster than inconsistency in your communication.
+If you need to make a change in policy or try a different business strategy, make sure you are clear with the changes and offer explanations for the decisions.

 7. Consider How to Relay Certain Communications

-Business communication is only effective if it is understood by the recipient.
+Business communication is only effective if the recipient understands it.
 Watch for signs of confusion and invite your employees to ask questions.
-Understandably, an employee may be embarrassed to admit when they don’t get your point, so it’s up to you to ensure that they did.
-Asking them what they got out of your conversation is a good way to gauge how much of it was clear to them.
+An employee may be embarrassed to admit not understanding your communication, so it’s up to you to ensure that they do.
+Asking them what they got out of the conversation is a good way to gauge how much of it was clear to them.

 9. Don’t Put Off Difficult Discussions

 You can’t afford to avoid a conversation with an employee for any reason.
 Problematic situations will only get worse the longer you wait to address them.
-When dealing with a conflict, be respectful and kind but hold your ground and don’t allow for the conversation to be put off until a later date.
+When dealing with a conflict, be respectful and kind but hold your ground.
+Don’t put the conversation off until a later date.

 10. Be a Perfect Listener